MikkelVibe/Portfolio/README.md

 - Clean project structure and component-based architecture
 - Easy to customize with JSON

-This site is both a personal showcase and a public example — feel free to browse the code and get inspired!
+Feel free to browse the code and get inspired!